Updated Feb 19, 2026

 Succinic acid is like a wildcard among skincare acids.
 Like salicylic acid in its ability to gently remove dead skin cells from the skin’s surface, the mechanism it uses to do so is easier on your skin, which makes it perfect for sensitive skin types.

-Like hyaluronic acid, succinic acid is hydrating, but the molecules are smaller, which means it can penetrate your skin more deeply.
+Like hyaluronic acid, succinic acid is hydrating, but the molecules are smaller, which allows it to absorb easily and sit comfortably on the skin’s surface.

 Here’s a closer look at how it works.